hypercube-software/flux-pattern-with-rxjs/README.md

 ```

-At some point in time, the shared state will contains this tree:
+At some point in time, the shared state will contain this tree:

 ![image-20200911223041604](assets/image-20200911223041604.png)